-A free public reception to meet the artist will take place on Friday, August 12, from 5 to 7 pm in the Art Gallery located in the Connelly Center on the Villanova campus.
+Villanova, PA – This fall, visitors to the Villanova Art Gallery will be treated to an indoor paradise, alive with vibrant jewel-tones, expressive brush strokes, and lush textures.
+The Gallery will present “Garden of Miracles: Finding the Divine in Everyday Life,” a collection of recent landscapes and still lifes by Philadelphia-area artist Monique Sarkessian.
+The exhibit opens Monday, October 17 and continues to November 28.
+A free public reception to meet the artist will take place on Friday, October 21, from 5 to 7 pm in the Art Gallery located in the Connelly Center on the Villanova campus.
 Refreshments will be served.
 Convenient on-campus parking is available.
-The exhibit continues to October 6.

 The Villanova University Art Gallery is open weekdays from 9 a.m. -11 p.m.
 For extended and weekend hours, and other information, contact the Art Gallery at (610) 519-4612.
-More information is available on the Gallery's Website.
+More information is available on the Gallery's website: www.artgallery.villanova.edu.